Karpicjusz/cakeManager/README.md

      *   Selecting a sponge will activate the "Creme Flavour" step.

  3.  **Creme Flavour:**
-     *   Select your desired creme flavor.
+     *   You will be prompted to select two different creme flavours, one for each layer of your cake.
+     *   Choose your first flavour for "Creme Layer 1" and then your second for "Creme Layer 2".
-     *   This will activate the "Gelly Fruit" step.
+     *   Once both are selected, this will activate the "Gelly Fruit" step.

  4.  **Gelly Fruit (Optional):**
      *   This is an optional layer.
 If you wish to include a gelly fruit layer, select one of the flavors.